baobabKoodaa/blog/content/pages/success/index.md

 ---
-title: Success
+title: Delivered
 ---

-Thank you. <br />
-I will answer to your message as soon as possible.
+Thanks for reaching out.
+Your message is safely in my inbox. <br />